 Any loss estimates are inherently subjective, based on currently available information, and are subject to management's judgment and various assumptions.
 Due to the inherently subjective nature of these estimates and the uncertainty and unpredictability surrounding the outcome of legal proceedings, actual results may differ materially from any amounts that have been accrued.
-At December 31, 2020 and 2019, we had no amounts accrued for outstanding legal matters.
+At November 24, 2021 and December 31, 2020, we had no amounts accrued for outstanding legal matters.

 Note Payable.
-Our non-interest bearing obligation consists of a noncompetition agreement between us and the seller of a business we acquired in 2007, with payments due through 2027 and imputed interest of 8.00%.
-At December 31, 2020 and 2019, our non-interest bearing obligation was approximately \$0.7 million and \$0.8 million, less an unamortized discount based on imputed interest of \$0.2 million for both periods.
-We reflect the current and noncurrent portion of our note payable in accrued expenses and other liabilities and other long-term liabilities, respectively, on our consolidated balance sheets.
-The aggregate maturity of the principal amount on our note payable for each of the years ended December 31, 2021 through December 31, 2025 is \$0.1 million and \$0.2 million in total thereafter.
+Our non-interest bearing obligation consisted of a noncompetition agreement between us and the seller of a business we acquired in 2007, with payments due through 2027 and imputed interest of 8.00%.
+At December 31, 2020, our non-interest bearing obligation was approximately \$0.7 million, less an unamortized discount based on imputed interest of \$0.2 million.
+We reflected the current and non-current portion of our note payable in accrued expenses and other liabilities and other long-term liabilities, respectively, on our consolidated balance sheet at December 31, 2020.

 Operating Lease.
-At December 31, 2020 and 2019, our operating lease right-of-use asset, net was approximately \$0.3 million.
-At both December 31, 2020 and 2019, our operating lease liability was approximately \$0.3 million of which less than \$0.1 million is classified as current in both periods and included in accrued expenses and other liabilities on our consolidated balance sheets.
+At December 31, 2020, our operating lease right-of-use asset, net was approximately \$0.3 million.
+At December 31, 2020, our operating lease liability was approximately \$0.3 million of which less than \$0.1 million was classified as current and included in accrued expenses and other liabilities on our consolidated balance sheet at December 31, 2020.

-We recognize operating lease expense over the term of the lease.
-For the years ended December 31, 2020 and 2019, we recorded less than \$0.1 million of lease expense.
-Future minimum lease liabilities for each of the years ended December 31, 2021 through December 31, 2025 and in total thereafter is less than \$0.1 million.
+We recognized operating lease expense over the term of the lease.
+For the period ended November 24, 2021 and for the years ended December 31, 2020 and 2019, we recorded less than \$0.1 million of lease expense, respectively.

-Note 5 - Related Party Transactions
+Note 6 - Related Party Transactions